 On any measure it would show mortality from collateral damage an order of magnitude higher than any possible count of lives saved from lockdown, and far more if one considers that the average years of life taken by a COVID death is 1-2, whereas just one teenage suicide costs 60 years of life.
 It’s callous, not compassionate.

-The soaring total number of tests is still the same main panic-point, but is of course a totally meaningless statistic given the numerically and regionally random sampling base.
+The soaring total number of tests is still the same main panic-point, but is of course a totally meaningless statistic given the numerically and regionally variable sampling base.
 However you may remember that the percentage of positive tests in the last week of data for my post on 5th January was 13%.
 Now it is 9%.
 If the government believes its own meaningless data, then things were improving very significantly – a 4% drop in cases – across the nation the day before lockdown.

 I’ll do a further update when the data gets updated to include the lockdown period.